gnanalin/ClustalLite/README.md

         python src/main.py --fasta data/fasta_file

 where `fasta_file` contains the sequences you wish to align.
-Make sure to have sequences names with no spaces and sequences length <= 200-300 amino acids to have fast (approximately 2 minutes) results.
+Make sure to have sequences names with no spaces and sequences length <= 1000 amino acids to have fast (<=2 minutes approximately) results.

 If you just want to try my programm, you can use the `example.fasta` file you have in the `data` folder.